MeticulousDataDetective/google-data-analytics-capstone-cyclistic-project/README.md

-# Google Data Analytics Capstone Project Case Study
+# Cyclistic Case Study 🚲
-## 🚲 Cyclistic Case Study Project
+## A Google Data Analytics Capstone Project

 Welcome to my Google Data Analytics Professional Certificate Capstone Project!
 In this case study, I take on the role of a **junior data analyst** at **Cyclistic**, a fictional bike-share company in Chicago.